-Ben Dunbar enters his first season as the head coach for The University of New Mexico.
-He spent the previous two seasons as an assistant coach at UNM under former head coach Bart Scott and played for the Lobos from 2008-12.
+Ben Dunbar enters his second season as the head coach for The University of New Mexico.
+He spent 2014-16 as an assistant coach at UNM under former head coach Bart Scott and played for the Lobos from 2008-12.
 He is the 18th coach in program history, and the fifth to both play and coach for the program.
+He currently holds a 12-13 record along with assitant coach Robin Goodman.

 "I'm incredibly honored and humbled at the opportunity to lead the UNM Men's Tennis program.
 I want to thank Paul Krebs and Ed Manzanares, the search committee of Alan Dils and Ciara Martinez and the University of New Mexico for giving me the opportunity to lead a program with such a great history," said Dunbar.
 "There are many great coaches and players that have coached and competed for UNM over the years, and I am excited to coach the next generation of UNM greats.
 I can't wait to hit the ground running this season, we have an exciting group of student athletes returning and we hope to make lobo fans proud this year and for many years to come."